 - Sensory motor functioning including the development, use, and assessment of sensory systems and motor skills for using indoor and outdoor O&M skills and techniques in a range of environments.

 - Psycho-social aspects of blindness and vision impairment, including adjustment processes that might accompany vision impairment and concomitant disabilities.

 - Concept development of children and adults who are vision impaired.

 - Multiple disabilities of vision impaired children and adults and implications for orientation and mobility

-- Systems of orientation and mobility including the pre-cane, long cane and adapted canes and mobility devices, electronic travel aids, dog guides, and optical and non-optical devices as well as the use of ambulatory aids by children and adults who are vision impaired.
+- Systems of orientation and mobility including the pre-cane, long cane, mobility devices, and electronic travel aids as well as the use of ambulatory aids by children and adults who are vision impaired.

-- Orientation and mobility skills and techniques including human guide; protective and orientation techniques; techniques for using canes and adaptive devices; use of landmarks, clues and cues, and search patterns; soliciting and declining assistance; analysis of intersections and traffic patterns; street-crossing techniques; and use of public transportation.
+- Orientation and mobility skills and techniques including human guide; protective and orientation techniques; techniques for using canes and adaptive devices; use of landmarks, clues and cues, and search patterns; soliciting and declining assistance.

 - Instructional methods, strategies and assessment of orientation and mobility.